 Keep in mind that although Wealthfront charges no additional fees, you will have to pay fees for the underlying ETFs that you own through Wealthfront.
 You would pay these even if you managed your own portfolio.
 These are typically around 0.10% annually on top of the 0.25% management fee.

 Once you have an account opened and funded, you can get an additional $5,000 managed free for each friend that you invite who opens and funds their account.
 The person invited gets an additional $5,000 managed for free as well.
 That’s $5,000 for both people involved.
 There’s no limit to the amount you can get managed for free and these funds are managed free for as long as the account remains open.

 No fractional share investing – Betterment and M1 Finance allow investors to utilize fractional shares, but Wealthfront does not.
-For example, Vanguard Total Stock Market Index (VTI) costs a bit more than $125 per share today.
-If you only have $100 available in your investment account, these other firms will allow you to purchase a partial share.
+For example, if an ETF costs $125 per share today, but you only have $100 available in your investment account, these other firms will allow you to purchase a partial share.
 At Wealthfront, no investment would occur until your account balance exceeds $125.

 No customization – Wealthfront recommends a diversified set of ETFs to everyone, but no customization is allowed.
 For example, if you would rather choose a different type of real estate investment or trade individual stocks, that’s not allowed.
 The Wealthfront team makes very good, research-based recommendations, but you can’t replace or delete any of their chosen ETFs.

 Wealthfront Review Summary

-Wealthfront offers quality asset management and financial planning services at a very reasonable fee.
+Wealthfront offers quality asset management and financial planning services for a very reasonable fee.
 But I think Wealthfront offers even more to a select group of people:

 Individuals just getting started: Wealthfront recently lowered their minimum account balance to just $500.
 When combined with the $5,000 free management offer, Wealthfront is a great option for new investors or individuals wanting to test the service.